 Attraction Type/s: Museum, Historic Home Admission Cost: Free Admission

 Madame John's Legacy is one of the finest 18th century building complexes in Louisiana.
 It is one of the few French Quarter structures that escaped the great fire of 1794, which leveled much of cityís oldest section.
-The structures on the site in the early 1780's were destroyed by the conflagration and Madame John's was erected on the burnt-out lot in 1789.
+The structures on the site from the early 1780s were destroyed by the conflagration and Madame John's was erected on a burnt-out lot that same year.

 Madame John's is an excellent example of Louisiana Creole residential design at the end of the 18th century.
 It is more typical of the simple, unadorned style of the French West Indies than the ornate style that evolved during the Spanish colonial period, characterized by lacy wrought iron balconies.
 The architectural complex at Madame John's actually consists of three buildings: The main house, the kitchen with cook's quarters and the two-story garconniere (gentlemenís guest quarters).